nosana-ci/docs.nosana.io/docs/inference/cached_resources.md

 These can either be Docker images or the inference models needed.
 This is useful, because the main bottle neck to spinning up a Nosana Job is a downloading the assets to start the job.

 By splitting apart the docker image and the inference model into separate parts, it becomes possible to make the docker image really small.
 This helps us achieve a couple of things:

-1. Reduced Docker pull speed bottlenecks
+1. Reduce Docker pull speed bottlenecks
 2. Use one Docker image to run multiple models
 3. Share inference models across Docker images, reducing disk space requirements and increasing time to first token.